How are prokaryotic cells different from eukaryotic cells? | Channels for Pearson+

 1

-Identify the key structural differences: Prokaryotic cells do not have a nucleus; their genetic material is located in a region called the nucleoid.
-Eukaryotic cells have a nucleus that houses their genetic material.
+Examine the DNA structure in both cell types.
+Prokaryotic cells typically have circular DNA, while eukaryotic cells possess linear DNA organized into chromosomes within the nucleus.

-Consider the size comparison: Prokaryotic cells are generally smaller than eukaryotic cells.
-This is a fundamental difference in their structure and complexity.
+Consider the presence of organelles.
+Eukaryotic cells contain membrane-bound organelles such as mitochondria and the endoplasmic reticulum, which are absent in prokaryotic cells.

-Examine the presence of organelles: Prokaryotic cells lack membrane-bound organelles such as mitochondria, while eukaryotic cells contain these organelles, which are essential for various cellular functions.
+Reflect on the size difference.
+Generally, eukaryotic cells are larger than prokaryotic cells, contrary to the statement in the problem.

-Evaluate the cytoskeleton: Prokaryotic cells have a simpler cytoskeleton compared to eukaryotic cells, which have a complex cytoskeleton that provides structural support and facilitates cell movement.
+Summarize the key differences: Prokaryotic cells lack a nucleus and membrane-bound organelles, have circular DNA, and are usually smaller than eukaryotic cells, which have a nucleus, linear DNA, and various organelles.

 Watch next